Cartel of the Suns: Diosdado Cabello

-In January 2015, Leamsy Salazar, the former security chief of both Chávez and Diosdado Cabello, made accusations that Cabello was head of the Cartel of the Suns.
-Salazar was placed in witness protection, fleeing to the United States with assistance of the Drug Enforcement Administration's Special Operations Division after cooperating with the administration and providing possible details on Cabello's involvement with international drug trade.
-Salazar stated that he saw Cabello give orders on transporting tons of cocaine.
-The shipments of drugs were reportedly sent from the FARC in Colombia to the United States and Europe, with the possible assistance of Cuba.
-The alleged international drug operation had possibly involved other senior members of Venezuela's government as well, such as Tarek El Aissami and José David Cabello, Diosdado's brother.
+In January 2015, Leamsy Salazar, the former security chief of both Chávez and Diosdado Cabello, accused Cabello of being the head of the Cartel of the Suns.
+Salazar was placed in witness protection, fleeing to the United States with assistance of the Drug Enforcement Administration's Special Operations Division after cooperating with the administration and providing details on Cabello's possible involvement with international drug trade.
+Specifically, Salazar stated that he witnessed Cabello giving orders to transport tons of cocaine out of Venezuela.
+These shipments of drugs were reportedly sent via the FARC in Colombia to the United States and Europe, with the possible assistance of Cuba.
+The alleged international drug operation was said to involve other senior members of Venezuela's government as well, including Tarek El Aissami and José David Cabello, Diosdado's brother.

-On 18 May 2018, the Office of Foreign Assets Control (OFAC) of the U.S. Department of the Treasury placed sanctions in effect against Cabello, his wife, his brother, and his testaferro (frontman) Rafael Sarria.
-OFAC stated that Cabello and others used their power within the Bolivarian government "to personally profit from extortion, money laundering, and embezzlement", with Cabello allegedly directing drug trafficking activities with Vice President of Venezuela, Tareck El Aissami while dividing profits with President Nicolás Maduro.
-The Office also stated that Cabello would use public information to track wealth individuals who were potentially drug trafficking and steal their drugs and property in order to get rid of potential competition.
+On 18 May 2018, the Office of Foreign Assets Control (OFAC) of the US Department of the Treasury placed sanctions against Cabello, his wife, his brother, and his testaferro (frontman) Rafael Sarria.
+OFAC stated that Cabello and others used their power within the Bolivarian government "to personally profit from extortion, money laundering, and embezzlement", with Cabello allegedly coordinating drug trafficking activities with the Vice President of Venezuela, Tareck El Aissami, and dividing profits with President Nicolás Maduro.
+OFAC also alleged that Cabello would use public information to track wealthy individuals who were involved in trafficking, then steal their drugs and property in order to eliminate competition.

 Henry Rangel Silva

-In 2008, the OFAC sanctioned the General Henry Rangel Silva and other two current or former Venezuelan government officials, saying there was evidence they had materially helped the FARC in the illegal drug trade.
-The order "freezes any assets the designated entities and individuals may have under U.S. jurisdiction and prohibits U.S. persons from conducting financial or commercial transactions involving those assets".
-The other officials sanctioned were General Hugo Carvajal, former director of Venezuela's military intelligence (DGIM), and Captain of Navy Ramón Rodríguez Chacín, former Minister of the Interior.
+In 2008, OFAC sanctioned the general Henry Rangel Silva and other two current or former Venezuelan government officials, saying there was evidence they had materially helped the FARC in the illegal drug trade.
+The order "freezes any assets the designated entities and individuals may have under US jurisdiction and prohibits US persons from conducting financial or commercial transactions involving those assets".
+Other officials sanctioned were General Hugo Carvajal, former director of Venezuela's military intelligence (DGIM), and Captain of Navy Ramón Rodríguez Chacín, the former Minister of the Interior.
 In November 2010, Rangel Silva declared that the military forces are "married to the political, socialist project" led by Chávez in Venezuela.
 In the 2012 Venezuelan regional elections, Rangel Silva was elected governor of Trujillo state by 82.30% of the vote.
 He was re-elected in the 2017 Venezuelan regional elections by 59.75% of the vote.

 Tareck El Aissami

-Tareck El Aissami was sanctioned by the U.S. Treasury Department on 13 February 2017 under the Foreign Narcotics Kingpin Designation Act after being accused of facilitating drug shipments from Venezuela to Mexico and the United States, freezing tens of millions of dollars of assets purportedly under El Aissami's control.
+Tareck El Aissami was sanctioned by the US Treasury Department on 13 February 2017 under the Foreign Narcotics Kingpin Designation Act, after being accused of facilitating drug shipments from Venezuela to Mexico and the United States.
+The order froze tens of millions of dollars of assets purportedly under his control.

 Néstor Reverol

-Néstor Reverol, head of the Bolivarian National Guard, was indicted by the United States government in August 2016 of assisting with drug trafficking in Venezuela.
+Néstor Reverol, head of the Bolivarian National Guard, was indicted by the United States government in August 2016 for assisting drug trafficking in Venezuela.
 Reverol allegedly tipped off traffickers, cancelled investigations and released those involved in drug shipments.